ffizer/ffizer/docs/src/builtin_functions.md

 # Template Helpers / Functions

 Helpers extend the template to generate or to transform content.

-Few helpers are included, but if you need more helpers, ask via an issue or a PR.
+The helpers from [handlebars_misc_helpers](https://crates.io/crates/handlebars_misc_helpers) are included.
+But if you need more helpers, ask via an issue or a PR.

 To use an helper: